Seite wählen

 Unwind in Gaesi at Lake Walen, bring your family.
 Bonus: plenty of shadow included.
 (Picture: Internaut)

-Of course, the heatwave summer of 2018 pushed the water temperature up, but even when it topped out at 23 degrees, Lake Walen remained a noticeable shade cooler than Lake Zurich.
+Of course, the heatwave summers of 2018 and 2023 pushed the water temperature up, but even when it topped out at 23 degrees, Lake Walen remained a noticeable shade cooler than Lake Zurich.

 Gäsi Beach Lake Walen: good to know